PoCInnovation/Workshops/software/14.Vercel/README.md

 - Now you must display it to your website, go to `index.js` and remove all the code in the `return`, replace it with your component, you can use it like a html tag (e.g: `<TopBar/>`).

-Push your work and share your `website url` to your friends, so they can be impressed by your skills :rocket:
+Push your work and share your `website url` to your friends, so they can be impressed by your skills 🚀

 ## Step 5 - View posts in your browser